|

 Mottoes were all the vogue among distinguished people in this and the following

-reign.
-Under the arms of the celebrated Lord Chancellor Seton, moulded in
+reigns, and under the arms of his son, the celebrated Lord Chancellor Seton, moulded in

 “Nec Cede Adversis Rebus”